khlee42/datahandling-sec1/week1.md

 subtitle: Course logistics, programming fundamentals, pseudocode
 ---

-This module introduces students to the course structure and fundamental concepts of programming.
+This session introduces students to the course structure and fundamental concepts of programming.
 Students will learn how to build a simple program using Scratch, a block-based visual programming language (scratch.mit.edu).

-:::{important} Module goals
+:::{important} Goals
 1. Understand the course structure
 2. Understand the fundamental concepts of programming
 3. Build a simple program using Scratch